Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/JMeter.md

 SpiraTeam's test management capabilities to include automated JMeter performance tests.

-*Note: This integration requires at least version 3.0 of SpiraTest/Team and version 2.5 of JMeter.*
+*Note: This integration requires at least version 3.0 of Spira (SpiraTest, SpiraTeam or SpiraPlan) and version 2.5 of JMeter.*

 ## Installing the JMeter Engine